Dismiss Modal

 Choose a preferred language

 Take steps ahead of time to make recovery easier and safe.
 Make a few simple changes around the house.
 Also arrange for someone to help you for a couple of weeks after your hip replacement.
 Before surgery, your surgeon may talk with you about ways to manage blood loss.
-You may also be told to see your primary healthcare provider and your dentist.
+You may also be told to see your primary doctor and your dentist.
 Treating health and dental problems now may improve healing after a joint replacement.
 If you’re a smoker, do your best to stop or cut down.
 Smoking can delay healing and cause other problems.

 Prepare at home